State Supreme Court to hear appeal in ‘91 cold case murder

-New Jersey’s Supreme Court said Friday it would hear the appeal of a woman convicted in 2016 of killing her 25 years earlier, in a case that had been one of the state’s longest-running cold case murders.
+New Jersey’s Supreme Court said Friday it would hear the appeal of a woman convicted in 2016 of killing her son 25 years earlier, in a case that had been one of the state’s longest-running cold case murders.

 Michelle Lodzinski was living in Florida when she was arrested in 2014.
 She had claimed 5-year-old Timothy Wiltsey disappeared when the two were at a carnival in Sayreville in May 1991.
 Investigators doubted her story, which changed several times, but didn’t arrest her until after they had interviewed new witnesses who tied her to a piece of evidence in the case.